elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 If use_carrier is 0, then the MII monitor will first query the device's (via ioctl) MII registers and check the link state.
-If that request fails (not just that it returns carrier down), then the MII monitor will make an ethtool ETHTOOL_GLINK request to attempt to obtain the same information.
+If that request fails (not just that it returns carrier down), then the MII monitor will make an ethtool ETHOOL_GLINK request to attempt to obtain the same information.
 If both methods fail (i.e., the driver either does not support or had some error in processing both the MII register and ethtool requests), then the MII monitor will assume the link is